wlcr/classToggler/README.md

 # classToggler
-Simple ES6+ Library to create triggers to toggle classes.
+Simple ES6+ Library to create triggers that toggle a class